Electrical COC Quote

 • Your property’s electrical work will be in line with the required regulations

-• All electrical circuits are operating professionally and efficiently.
+• All electrical circuits are functioning correctly and efficiently.

 • Your property is safe against any potential shocks or fires.

-The seller of a property needs to supply a valid Electrical Compliance Certificate and an electrical fence certificate of compliance, in cases where there are electric fences, before the property can be transferred.
+When selling a property the homeowner has the responsibility of supplying a legal Electrical Compliance Certificate as well as an electrical fence certificate of compliance in cases where there are electric fences before any property may be transferred.

 The list below is what a Qualified Electrician will carry out during and Electrical Compliance Certificate (ECoC) inspection